EVE Energy: Overview

 On January 29, 2024, Eve Energy formally launched global operations by announcing the completion of seven regional headquarters.
 The regional offices are for Beijing, South China, Central China, Southwest China, Northeast China, Asia-Pacific and Southeast Asia.
 In addition, regional headquarters for Northwest China, the Americas, and Oceania are expected to open later in the year, while an office in Taipei, Taiwan has already opened.

 On September 13, 2024, Eve Energy's American subsidiary EVE ENERGY US Holding LLC launched its US regional headquarters in California.

 In November 2024 Eve Energy signed an agreement with Enjie Tech and Senior Tech to supply battery separators to its Southeast Asia and Europe branches.
 The deal with Yuxi-based Enjie Tech involves the purchase of at least 3 billion m^{2} of battery separator over a seven-year period.
 The contract with the Singaporean subsidiary of Senior Tech includes the purchase of a minimum of 2 billion m^{2} of battery separator over a six-year period.

 In December 2024, Eve Energy announced that it had signed a supply agreement with an American customer, which was later revealed to be Tesla.
 The agreement is for a supply of cells for use in energy storage systems from Eve Energy's Malaysian division and is expected to begin in 2026.
 The deal makes Eve Energy Tesla's sixth battery supplier, and its third supplier of cells for use in battery energy storage systems.

 On June 9, 2025, Eve Energy announced that it plans to list on the Hong Kong Stock Exchange and issue H shares, after its board approved the proposal to do so on June 7.
+In June 2026, the US Department of Defense added EVE Energy to a list of Chinese military-linked companies.